• Skip to primary navigation

 Because of the emphasis that was put on works, I didn't understand that it was solely my Faith in the blood of Jesus that gave me the right to stand in the presence of God.

-And one day a question came up in one of our Bible study classes, "If I sin just before I die, will I still make it to heaven?"
+We held weekly Bible studies for our Native American friends who wanted to come and learn more from God's Word.
+One day a question came up in one of our Bible study classes, "If I sin just before I die, will I still make it to heaven?"

 There were three of us missionaries there, and neither one of us knew how to answer that question.
 The only thing we could come up with is that we hope God would overlook that sin and still allow us to go to heaven.
 (We had a warped understanding of Grace.)